• Skip to primary navigation

 Instructions

 • Preheat oven to 375°.
-Coat 12 muffin cups with cooking spray.
+Coat 12 muffin cups liberally with cooking spray.

 • In a large bowl mix flour, oats, cocoa, baking powder, baking soda, and salt; set aside.

-• In a medium bowl mash banana.
-Mix in sugar, egg, buttermilk, and applesauce.
+• In a medium bowl add mashed bananas, mix in sugar, egg, milk, and applesauce.

 • Divide between muffin cups and bake 18-22 minutes or until a toothpick inserted in the center comes out clean.